fncbook/fnc/book/krylov/subspace.md

 ## The Arnoldi iteration

-The [observed breakdown](demos/subspace-unstable.ipynb) of convergence is due to a critical numerical defect in our approach: the columns of the Krylov matrix {eq}`krylovmatrix` increasingly become parallel to one another (and the dominant eigenvector), as {eq}`poweriterconverge` predicts.
+The breakdown of convergence in {prf:ref}`demos-subspace-unstable` is due to a critical numerical defect in our approach: the columns of the Krylov matrix {eq}`krylovmatrix` increasingly become parallel to one another (and the dominant eigenvector), as {eq}`poweriterconverge` predicts.
 As we saw [previously](../leastsq/qr.md), near-parallel vectors create the potential for numerical cancellation.
 This manifests as a large condition number for $\mathbf{K}_m$ as $m$ grows, eventually creating excessive error when solving the least-squares system.

-The polar opposite of an ill-conditioned basis for $\ck_m$ is an orthonormal one.
+The polar opposite of an ill-conditioned basis for $\mathcal{K}_m$ is an orthonormal one.
 Suppose we had a thin QR factorization of $\mathbf{K}_m$:

 \begin{align*}
   \mathbf{K}_m  = \mathbf{Q}_m \mathbf{R}_m